REV23Docs/rev23-desktop-docs/docs/connection-concepts/remote-connections.md

 + You should get a static IP from your ISP.
 This is a paid feature of your internet service, however it makes things more consistent and stable.

 + Or, if you chose not to get a static IP from your ISP you will need some type of dynamic DNS service, such as [Dyn](https://account.dyn.com/) or no-ip.org.
 Check which (if any) your router supports, and select from that list.
 Otherwise, [Dyn](https://account.dyn.com/) offers a Windows Update Client that runs in the background on your main PC and will update your hostname with any changes to your public IP address.
-If REV23 performs this config, we usually assist you with setting up [Dyn](https://account.dyn.com/).

 #### Router Login Information